ffos-user-57/encryptify/README.md

 If you are getting any other kind of error submit it here on Github so I'll look into it.

 # QA Tests to verify functionality
 Tests were executed in order to verify functionality and assure quality.
 Manual and automaic tests were ran and written by A.K.
-See more at : X
+See more at : [a link](https://github.com/ffos-user-57/encryptify/blob/main/Encriptify-testPlan.docx)

 # Members
 FFOS students - F.O. , A. K., E.S. - Projektni rad - IT